Minimum wage: Refundable tax credit

 A refundable tax credit is a mechanism whereby the tax system can reduce the tax owed by a household to below zero, and result in a net payment to the taxpayer beyond their own payments into the tax system.
 Examples of refundable tax credits include the earned income tax credit and the additional child tax credit in the US, and working tax credits and child tax credits in the UK.
 Such a system is slightly different from a negative income tax, in that the refundable tax credit is usually only paid to households that have earned at least some income.
 This policy is more targeted against poverty than the minimum wage, because it avoids subsidizing low-income workers who are supported by high-income households (for example, teenagers still living with their parents).

 In the United States, earned income tax credit rates, also known as EITC or EIC, vary by state—some are refundable while other states do not allow a refundable tax credit.
 The federal EITC program has been expanded by a number of presidents including Jimmy Carter, Ronald Reagan, George H.W.
 Bush, and Bill Clinton.
-In 1986, President Reagan described the EITC as "the best anti poverty, the best pro-family, the best job creation measure to come out of Congress."
+In 1986, President Reagan described the EITC as "the best anti-poverty, the best pro-family, the best job creation measure to come out of Congress."
 The ability of the earned income tax credit to deliver larger monetary benefits to the poor workers than an increase in the minimum wage and at a lower cost to society was documented in a 2007 report by the Congressional Budget Office.

 The Adam Smith Institute prefers cutting taxes on the poor and middle class instead of raising wages as an alternative to the minimum wage.

 Collective bargaining

 Italy, Sweden, Norway, Finland, and Denmark are developed nations where legislation stipulates no minimum wage.
 Instead, minimum wage standards in different sectors are set by collective bargaining.
 Particularly the Scandinavian countries have very high union participation rates.

 Wage subsidies

 Some economists such as Scott Sumner and Edmund Phelps advocate a wage subsidy program.
 A wage subsidy is a payment made by a government for work people do.
 It is based either on an hourly basis or by income earned.
-Advocates argue that the primary deficiencies of the EITC and the minimum wage are best avoided by a wage subsidy.
-However, the wage subsidy in the United States suffers from a lack of political support from either major political party.
+Wage subsidies lack political support from either major political party in the United States.